Rolisteam/DiceParser/README.md

 Roll 3 dice with 100 faces

 ### 10D10e[=10]s
-Roll 10 dice with 10 faces, 10 exploses, and sort the result.
+Roll 10 dice with 10 faces, 10 explodes, and sort the result.

 ### 100291D66666666s
 roll 100291 dice with 66666666666 faces and sort result